* Operational planner for al Qaeda

-Born in Saudi Arabia in March 1971, Abu Zubaydah was the al Qaeda network’s overall operational planner during the years immediately preceding the September 11, 2001 terrorist attacks.
+Born in Riyadh, Saudi Arabia on March 12, 1971, Abu Zubaydah was the al Qaeda network’s overall operational planner during the years immediately preceding the September 11, 2001 terrorist attacks.

 Of Palestinian descent, Zubaydah forged ties with al Qaeda virtually from the time the organization was formed.
 In the early 1990s he helped operate the Khaldan and Derunta terrorist training camps near the border between Afghanistan and Pakistan.
 His expertise with mortars and other heavy weaponry drew the attention of Osama bin Laden, who named him to be his second deputy in 1995.
 As the 1990s progressed, Zubaydah became al Qaeda’s chief recruiter, responsible for selecting new members and arranging for their training.
 While bin Laden and Ayman al-Zawahri set the organization’s overall policy, Zubaydah was entrusted with the task of implementing it.